 Hello!
-I am a 4th-year Ph.D. student at Harvard, advised by Flavio du Pin Calmon.
+I am a Ph.D. student at Harvard University, advised by Flavio du Pin Calmon.
 My expected graduation date is May 2026!
 I completed my undergraduate degree in Math and Computer Science at NYU Courant and I interned at Citadel LLC and Meta.

-My research interest lies in Responsible and Trustworthy Machine Learning, and my work spans LLM watermarking (ongoing work!), algorithmic fairness, multiplicity, and more.
+My research interest lies in Responsible and Trustworthy Machine Learning, and my work spans LLM watermarking, algorithmic fairness, multiplicity, and more.
 I contemplate the impacts of ML algorithms on various domains of society for different (exponentially-many) groups of people.
 I use tools and frameworks from Information Theory, Probability, and Statistics.
 I am always open for collaborations and can be reached via email!

 Publications